Floodlights

 Notice how the light on the drop (from above) is barely making its way to the bottom of the drop.

 A cyc flood, like the T-3 striplight with an asymmetrical reflector can accomplish good vertical light dispersion.
-These lights, often called “Far-Cycs”, a brand name for lights manufactured by Colortran, are available typically in 1-4 piece configurations.
+These lights, often called “Far-Cycs”, a brand name for lights manufactured by Colortran, are typically available in 1-4 piece configurations.
 For especially tall drops, units with 2 rows are available so that one set can be focused high and one low – getting an even better distribution spread.

 Far cycs tend to throw about a 5'-6' "column" of light; so you'd need approximately one unit for every 6' width of cyc or drop you're trying to light.